Do You Know Why You Have a Website?

 Transcript

 Hi Blackboarders!
 Talking today about having a website.
-You see I’m old enough.
+You see I’m old.
 I’ve been in business long enough to remember when having a website was optional.
 Those days have long passed.

 But even though almost every business today does have some form of website, for many they’re really still unclear about why they have the website, what’s the purpose of that, the context, the reason, that the actual outcome that you want?